Introduction to Project Management Job Interview Questions And Answers

 - The PMC cycle (plan – monitor – control cycle).
 This will include the PM plan and process groups to execute, monitor, and control the project.

 Q10.
-Explain any 3 tools for effective project management?
+Explain any 3 tools for effective project management.

 Answer: As a project manager, you have several powerful tools for effective project management.
 We highlight some of the commonly used project management job interview questions.

 - RAID (for risk management).
-This ensures that you (and your stakeholders) are adequately prepared for any potential surprises that can take the project off-course.
+This ensures that you (and your stakeholders) are adequately prepared for surprises that can take the project off-course.
 You are also empowered to catch these surprises and address them in time.

 Part 2 –Advanced Interview Questions